Akshaykumargp/engine-data-prognosis/README.md

 # Running the notebooks
 - clone this repository to your computer
-- navigate into the folder:  `where you saved your data`
+- navigate into the project folder:
 - create a folder for the data: `mkdir data`
 - download the data from the official [NASA data repository](https://ti.arc.nasa.gov/tech/dash/groups/pcoe/prognostic-data-repository/#turbofan) [3]
 - Extract the `.zip` file to `exploring-nasas-turbofan-data-set/data/`